cplusplus/SG20/sources/modules/object-model/constructors.md

 guidance where one can continue to investigate this topic in more depth._

 * Initialization requirements of data members not explicitly initialized via the initializer-list or NSDMIs, including references and non-trivial types
-* Exceptions thrown in constructor, see [Execption handling](../error-handling/exception-handling.md)
+* Exceptions thrown in constructor, see [Exception handling](../error-handling/exception-handling.md)
 * Protected constructor prevents direct construction
 * Constructors for classes with static members must be defined outside of the body of the class
 * Non-static data member can be given a default value at initialization, but constructor take precedence